erinosb/bash_notes/02_intro_bash_loops_flow.md

 -e *\<FILE\>*&emsp;&emsp;&emsp;&emsp;# FILE exists.
 -s *\<FILE\>*&emsp;&emsp;&emsp;&emsp;# FILE exists and it's size is greater than zero (ie. it is not empty).

+*NOTE: Sometimes bash gets VERY MAD if you omit the spaces between the content and the brackets.
+I know, it's lame.
+But sometimes, it can't figure out `[$var -lt 10]` only `[ $var -l 10 ]`.
+Go figure.

 ## Flow control